cBioPortal/datahub-study-curation-tools/gene-table-update/build-input-for-importer/gene-table-release-archives/Gene_Table_v3_HGNC_Oct_01_2022/gene-updates.md

 # Genes Removed

+Genes that got dropped in the latest version of HGNC.

 ```
 LINC00266-2P 100287785 pseudogene HGNC:38529
 ```

 # Added 229 Genes (17 protein coding)

+Genes that were newly added in the latest version of HGNC.

 ```
 TMEM276 84773 protein-coding HGNC:56235